sh-bd/IDM-Activation-Script/README.md

 -   First fresh install [Internet Download Manager](https://www.internetdownloadmanager.com/).
 Make sure previous cracks/patches are removed/uninstalled if there are any.
 -   After that follow the below steps to activate it.

-## Note

--   📌 The activation option is currently not working in the script, use the Freeze trial option to lock 30-day trial period for the lifetime.

 ### Method 1 - PowerShell

 (Recommended)